 Breakfast, Lunch and Dinner

-As you begin the traverse from Chame toward the charming Manang Valley, a breathtaking landscape unfolds.
-The initial part of the trail guides you through narrow, winding pathways alongside the river, which requires multiple crossings of the turbulent Marsyangdi River.
+After breakfast, you will leave Chame and head toward the charming Manang Valley.
+A beautiful landscape unfolds before you.
+The initial part of the trail guides you through narrow, winding pathways alongside the river.
+Similarly, you have to make multiple crossings of the turbulent Marsyangdi River.
 As you approach Bhratang, the valley opens up, offering a spectacular view of the Paungda Danda Rock.
 It is a massive, curved rock located 1,500 meters above the Marsyangdi River.
-The rock is one of the geological marvels, also known as the “Great Wall of Pisang.”
+The rock is one of the amazing geological features, also called the “Great Wall of Pisang.”

 The Paungda Danda Rock is one of the most photographed landmarks.
 You can also take pictures before resuming the journey.
-Approximately one hour from Chame lies the quaint village of Bhratang, renowned for its expansive apple orchards.
+Approximately one hour from Chame lies the quiet village of Bhratang, famous for its expansive apple orchards.
 The succulent apples harvested here not only contribute significantly to Manang’s economy but also offer a delightful treat.
+From here, you will continue trekking through the riverside hamlets.
+A broader valley comes into view upon reaching Dhukure Pokhari for Lunch.
+The grandeur of the Himalayan mountains, with shimmering peaks, surrounds you from every angle.
+Finally, you will conclude your day’s journey in the riverside village of Upper Pisang.
+You will spend the night at Hill Top Hotel Upper Pisang , a private room with attached bathroom, hot shower, wifi, battery charge.

 Day 04